10 Individual learning

 Value beliefs

-The general strategy we focus on to solve the challenges of delayed and uncertain consequences is to let the agent learn value beliefs.
-Value beliefs are the agent’s estimates of the long-term value of each action \(a\) in each state \(s\).
+The general strategy we use to address the challenges of delayed and uncertain consequences is to let the agent learn value beliefs.
+Value beliefs are the agent’s estimates of the long-term value of each action \(a\) under each observation \(o\).
 The agent then uses these value beliefs to select actions.
-These estimates are also often called Q values.
-You may think of the quality of an action \(a\) in state \(s\) which tells the agents Which action to select in which state.
+These estimates are also often referred to as Q values.
+You may think of the quality of an action \(a\) in state \(s\), which tells the agents which action to select in which state.

-For example, in our risk-reward dilemma, we can represent the agent’s value beliefs by
+For example, in the risk-reward dilemma, we can represent the agent’s value beliefs by

 The challenge of uncertain consequences in then solved by an appropriate behavioral rule which handles the so-called exploration-exploitation trade-off